The Treaty of Brest-Litovsk

 A map showing Russia’s lost territory under the terms of Brest-Litovsk

-Under the terms of the agreement they concluded, Poland, Finland, the Baltic states and most of Ukraine was surrendered to Germany.
-Russia lost 1.3 million square miles of important territory, including important grain-growing regions in Ukraine.
-It surrendered around 62 million people to German rule, around one-third of its total population.
-It also lost 28 per cent of its heavy industries and three-quarters of its iron and coal reserves.
+The German offensive forced the Bolsheviks back to the negotiating table in late February.
+This time the German delegates issued the Russians with an ultimatum: they had a five-day timeline to discuss and sign the treaty.
+Under the terms of this new agreement Poland, Finland, the Baltic states and most of Ukraine would be surrendered to Germany.
+Russia would lose 1.3 million square miles of important territory, including important grain-growing regions in Ukraine.
+It would surrender 62 million people to German rule, or around one-third of its total population.
+It would also lose 28 per cent of its heavy industries and three-quarters of its iron and coal reserves.
+By any measure the Brest-Litovsk agreement offered humiliating terms: it treated Soviet Russia as a defeated nation and Germany as a conquering power, entitled to the spoils of war.

 brest-litovsk